Sayaka Ichii: After Morning Musume

 She retired from the music business at the end of the year.

 In February, she joined Ranves Management agency.on August 30, she returned to TV in a TBS show called Sunday Japan.

+She also as a politician by the member of Constitutional Democratic Party of Japan, she was a member of House of Councillors of Japan on 26 April 2024, but she only served 93 minutes and resigned on the same day.

 Personal life

 Ichii announced in 2004 that she was pregnant and was to marry the group's guitarist, Naoki Yoshizawa.
 The couple had two daughters but divorced in 2011.
-Ichii later remarried and gave birth to her son. her fourth baby was born in 2017.
+Ichii later remarried to a beautician and gave birth to a son.
+Her fourth baby was born in 2017.